decisionrules/decisionrules-js/README.md

 * ApiKey - mandatory part of requestOptions
 * GeoLoc - optional argument that specifies desired server location.
 Defined as ENUM (use DEFAULT when you dont need to specify location) List of geolocs is in our [docs](https://docs.decisionrules.io/docs/api/geo-location)
+* customUrl - optional argument for custom DOMAIN if on premise version is used.

 ### DecisionRules.solver arguments